0151 239 1000

 We will make your application for the fixed fee set by the Court for work that is carried out in relation to a Deputy application.
-This is currently set at £825 plus VAT.
+This is currently set at £1200 inclusive of VAT.

 There are also other disbursement fees that have to be paid.
 These are:

-It may be possible to claim an exemption of the court costs and we can advise you on this and on all aspects of the Deputy application – from submitting the initial application to the final Court order being made.
+It may be possible to claim an exemption of the court costs.
+We can advise you on this and on all aspects of the Deputy application, from submitting the initial application to the final Court order being made.

 Sometimes the Court may prefer a professional appointment.
 This may be due to the level of the patient’s assets, or because there is a dispute between family members.

-We provide a professional Deputy service and can appoint our Head of Department, Dawn Joughin to act as a Deputy for your relation or friend.
-Dawn is a Chartered Legal Executive and a Member of Solicitors for the Elderly with many years experience in Court of Protection matters.
+We provide a professional Deputy service and can appoint one of our solicitors to act as a Deputy for your relation or friend.

 Contact a member of our wills and probate team on 0151 239 1064 for straightforward advice or complete the online enquiry form on our website.